npm/npm-profile/lib/README.md

 The `headers` property will contain the HTTP headers of the response.

-If the action was denied because an OTP is required then `code` will be set to `otp`.
+If the action was denied because an OTP is required then `code` will be set to `EOTP`.

-If the action was denied because it came from an IP address that this action on this account isn't allowed from then the `code` will be set to `ipaddress`.
+If the action was denied because it came from an IP address that this action on this account isn't allowed from then the `code` will be set to `EAUTHIP`.

-Otherwise the code will be the HTTP response code.
+Otherwise the code will be `'E'` followed by the HTTP response code, for example a Forbidden response would be `E403`.

 ### profile.login(username, password, config) → Promise